bigio/spamassassin-Fuzzy/README.md

 - Redis
 - Text::WagnerFischer

+To install the plugin just run `make install`, the plugin will be installed into `/etc/mail/spamassassin`, the Perl script into `/usr/local/bin` and man pages under `/usr/local/share/man`.

 ## Usage

-Copy the Fuzzy.* files under /etc/mail/spamassassin and configure Fuzzy.cf with your Redis server
+Configure Fuzzy.cf with your Redis server